 In order to quantify the loss amount for each scenario, we generate loss distribution for each "business process & product" by using the historical transaction data of SMBC.
-Specifically, we assume that the historical transaction volume follows a log-normal distribution (distribution in which the logarithm of a variable follows the normal distribution) for each "business process & product" and generate the loss-severity distribution.
+Specifically, we assume that the historical transaction volume follows a logarithmic normal (log-normal) distribution for each "business process & product" and generate the log-normal distribution.